ultronify/dqn-from-scratch-with-tf2/README.md

-# dqn-from-scratch-with-tf2
+# DQN from Scratch with TensorFlow 2

-DQN code for the Medium post &amp; YouTube video
+This repository goes hand-in-hand with the Medium post and YouTube video.